motherjones/us-color-coded-map/README.md

 If you are working in a new directory, make sure the jQuery and tabletop links are pointing to the correct location.

 Et voila!
 You have a svg map hooked up to live data in a Google spreadsheet.
 When you make changes to the spreadsheet data, the map will automatically render those changes.
-Neat, huh?

 Now you can add some bells and whistles to the map and info boxes, such as color fills, hover states, and transitions.

-### 3) Style your Super Simple SVG Map
+## Style your Super Simple SVG Map

-The exciting part, of course is going to be the classes you add.

-To color your state shapes, open up the CSS file and make new classes based on the values in your Class column.
+To color your state, open up the CSS file and make new classes based on the values in your Class column.
 Example:

 .map_container .Legal {